Revolution-Hacks/revolution/README.md

 # Revolution

-This is the site for [Revolution](https://revohacks.com/), a UK industurial revolution themed hackathon in 2025.
+This is the site for [Revolution](https://revohacks.com/), an Industrial Revolution themed hackathon hosted in the UK for summer 2025.
 We'd love to see you there!

 ## Getting started